All Episodes

 So you mentioned that, Keith.

-Here you have the the ongoing effort by the press in this country, and you see it every day to demoralize the American people to gin up an anti-war uh sort of mentality amongst As many people as possible.
+Here you have the ongoing effort by the press in this country, and you see it every day, to demoralize the American people, to gin up an anti-war sort of mentality amongst as many people as possible.

 How do you keep yourself up, sir?

-How do you keep yourself uh uh inspired and motivated?
+How do you keep yourself inspired and motivated?

-Uh our motivation is you know, hunt down and kill a terrorist or capturing them, honestly.
+Our motivation is, you know, hunting down and killing terrorists or capturing them, honestly.

-But uh, you know, this is just a side mission, and um that's not our main objective out there is the rescue peace activists.
+But, you know, this is just a side mission, and that's not our main objective out there, is to rescue peace activists.

-Uh um when I hear when I hear the guy make the comments on Bill Maher's show and then the crowd applauds, you know, erupts and applause over what he says, you know, that that kind of brings me down because I'm thinking not only is this idiot saying these horrible things about our military and that are just you know flat out not true, but then all these people in the audience are there supporting him and clapping.
+When I hear the guy make the comments on Bill Maher's show and then the crowd applause erupts and applause over what he says, that kind of brings me down because I'm thinking, not only is this idiot saying these horrible things about our military that are just, you know, flat out not true, but then all these people in the audience are there supporting him and clapping.

-I realize they're not Bill Maher's show, but still the vast majority of them applauding that is just that's disheartening also.
+I realize they're on Bill Maher's show, but still, the vast majority of them applauding that is just, that's disheartening also.

-That's that's different, Keith, because the people in the audience are just they're citizens with their own opinions.
+That's different, Keith, because the people in the audience are just, they're citizens with their own opinions.

-I mean, uh that because the w the reason some of these uh yin yangs in that audience were applauding is because they believe the rot gut and a drivel and a bilge that they see on the uh on the news every night.
+I mean, because the reason some of these yin-yangs in that audience were applauding is because they believe the rotgut and a drivel and a bilge that they see on the news every night.

 Either that or they believe what their parents tell them.

-But they're libs that you uh it it it all kind of goes together, but there are people who know better, who still refuse to uh do what they can to uh tell the whole story.
+It all kind of goes together, but there are people who know better who still refuse to do what they can to tell the whole story.

-He said, eh, that's probably true, but it's not on purpose.
+He said, that's probably true, but it's not on purpose.

-Yeah, it's probably true, but it's it's not because we want to.
+Yeah, it's probably true, but it's not because we want to.

 It's not because we have an agenda.

-But yeah, we're probably not reporting all the goods.
+Yeah, we're probably not reporting all the good news.

 Keith, I'm glad you called.

-It's a it's a it's an honor to talk to you, and it's uh thrill to have people like you in the audience.
+It's an honor to talk to you, and it's a thrill to have people like you in the audience.

-We'll take a time back, uh time out, be back right after trying to say more than my brain can keep up with.
+We'll take a timeout, be back right after trying to say more than my brain can keep up with.

 It's rare.

-Most people's brains are faster than uh than their mouths.
+Most people's brains are faster than their mouths.

 I'll get them coordinated here.